jcraigk/phishin/README.md

  * Prerender caching?
 How does it work for logged in users?
 Just skip prerender for those?
  * share/play from timestamp
  * Disable email account creation - allow oauth login through api?
- * Handle "you must tap play" on mobile, etc
  * Put mobile titles in navbar
  * Opengraph
  * context dropdowns